masukomi/gpup/README.md

 This is by design.
 You can still use `git push` and its full range of capabilities if you need to do something atypical.

-If you checked out an existing a branch from a remote repo this will probably be configured already by git to have your local branch tracking the remote repo. **gpup will change this configuration**.
-It will change the remote repo to be 'origin' so that you never accidentally push with force to that remote.

 This is because your default behavior should be to only push to your repository.
 Mucking with someone else's repo should be an atypical operation, and thus you can use the default `git push` to do that.

+`gpup` will leave the current tracking branch set to the remote, so that pulls will continue to pull from the remote repo.
+Normal `git push` operations (without gpup) will continue to push to the remote repo.

+To summarize.
+If you use gpup you're safe, but it doesn't really muck with how things are configured.

+Technically it does a little but you shouldn't notice.

 ## Historical note

 Once upon a time gpup would push to whatever tracking branch was set up.
-This enabled less sophisticated users to accidentally push to someone else's remote repo.
-The goal of gpup is to remove the ability to accidentally push to the wrong repo.
+This left less sophisticated users able to accidentally push to someone else's remote repo.
+The goal of gpup is to remove the ability to accidentally push to any repo other than your own.

 ## But couldn't I just...
 Yes, you *can* just configure your git repo to prevent you from